hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 order by 1
 ;
 ```
-But there is a actually a faster way to do this, despite being a bit uglier:
+But there is a actually a faster way, despite being a bit uglier:
 ```sql
 with temp_frequent_visitors as (select user_id
                                 from visit